Amplitudes/amplitudes/_pages/workguidelines.md

 Members should file summaries  *weekly*, and generally by the same time each week.
 Let JJ know when to expect them.  e.g.
   > JJ, expect my reports by Monday 4:30 pm. -XXX

-If you are taking time off, then note that in advance and don't submit weekly reports during that period.
+If taking time off, then note that in advance and don't submit weekly reports during that period.

 ## Travel

 * Get permission from JJ before booking any travel over €200.
-  Under €200, email him and default is "yes" unless he raises an objection within 3 working days.
+  Under €200, email him assuming a default of "yes" unless he raises an objection within 3 working days.
   If the travel is more urgent, mention "urgent" in the email subject.